kovidgoyal/rapydscript-ng/README.md

 		return [[1, 2, 3], {a:1, b:2}]
 ```

-On difference between RapydScript and Python is that RapydScript is not as
+One difference between RapydScript and Python is that RapydScript is not as
 strict as Python when it comes to validating function arguments.
 This is both
 for performance and to make it easier to interoperate with other JavaScript
 libraries.
 So if you do not pass enough arguments when calling a function, the